Quantifying Environmental and Line-of-Sight Effects in Models of Strong Gravitational Lens Systems

-The first result from Figure \ref{fig:RXJ1131} is that 3-D Lens models do not show any bias in key parameters, even if all of the ENV/LOS galaxies are treated in the tidal approximation, at least for the RXJ1131 field.
+The first result from Figure \ref{fig:RXJ1131} is that 3D Lens models do not show any bias in key parameters, even if all of the ENV/LOS galaxies are treated in the tidal approximation, at least for the RXJ1131 field.
 The scatter in model parameters decreases a little as the $\Delta_3 x$ threshold is reduced and the strongest perturbers are incorporated into the model explicitly.
-We believe that it is worthwhile to set a conservative threshold of $\Delta_3 x \sim 10^{-4}$ arcseconds (i.e., 1.5 dex smaller than our astrometric uncertainties), which amounts to including the strongest 10--15 perturbers explicitly as main planes.
+This will be especially important if some extra constraint on the radial profile, e.g., kinematics, is available.
+We believe that it is worthwhile to set a conservative threshold of $\Delta_3 x \sim 10^{-4}$ arcsec (i.e., 1.5 dex smaller than our astrometric uncertainties), which amounts to including the strongest 10--15 perturbers explicitly as ``exact'' planes.
 The computational complexity of the full multi-plane lens equation scales as $\sim N^2$, the reduction from $\sim 300$ galaxies to treating all but 10--15 using the tidal approximation produces an improvement in the performance by a factor of 400--900.

-However, the Lens-Only and Lens+Shear models do show a bias, as mentioned above.
+The Lens-Only and Lens+Shear models do show a bias, as mentioned above due to external convergence.
 Introducing a few of the strongest perturbers (i.e., moving to the right in the figure) means that we begin to explicitly include the most important ENV/LOS galaxies.
-Thus as we move to the right in the figure, the need for an ``external'' convergence is no longer necessary because it already included in the models, which in turn reduces the bias in the recovered parameters.
+Thus as we move to the right in the figure, including an ``external'' convergence is no longer necessary because it already included in the models, which in turn reduces the bias in the recovered parameters.
 In principle, there is a point at which the sources of convergence are properly accounted for and the bias is removed.
 In practice, that point is not easy to determine \emph{a priori}.
 Going to very small values of $\Delta_3 x$ (i.e., far to the right in the figure) actually leads to a negative bias.
 This is because Lens-Only and Lens+Shear models do not include the void correction discussed in Section \ref{sec:voids}.
-Apparently the void correction is approximately 2\% in the Einstein radius for the RXJ1131 field.
+This implies that the void correction is $\sim\!2\%$ in the Einstein radius for the RXJ1131 field.